GutoAielo/Github-Explorer/README.md

 - Typescript
 - Css/Sass loader

-Also I used te prompt command yarn
+Also I used the prompt command yarn